w3c/wai-tutorials/source/menus/flyout.html.erb.md

 Fly-out menus contextual menu items that give users more choice when they interact with a menu item.
 They are used to provide links to sub pages of the main menu item and are sometimes called dropdown menus.

-They need to be operable using assistive technologies and the keyboard.
-For people with reduced dexterity it is also important that submenus don’t close immediately when the mouse leaves the clickable area.
+## Indicate submenus

-To make navigating a fly-out menu easier, invisible links should be hidden completely from the page.
-They should only show up when requested by the user to minimize unnecessary and potentially confusing keyboard interaction and not read out by screen readers.
+{::comment}Keep submenu items visible for a short while when the mouse leaves the clickable area to allow users to reenter the menu if they left the menu by accident.
+Hide links not currently visible completely from the page to minimize unnecessary and potentially confusing keyboard interactions.
+This ensures that they are not read out by screen readers.{:/}

-Usually the first-level menu items are links to individual pages whether they have a submenu or not.
-It is important to be able to distinguish menu items with and without sub menus, both visually and in code.
-In the following example, only the SpaceBears menu item has a submenu:
+It is important to be able to distinguish menu items with and without sub menus.
+In the following example, only the SpaceBears menu item has a submenu.
+For visual users an arrow is added to the menu item to indicate the submenu.
+For assistive technologies, this information also needs to be provided in the code using WAI-ARIA attributes:

+* `aria-haspopup="true"` is used so screen readers are able to announce that the link has a submenu.
+* `aria-expanded` is initially set to `false` to indicate that the submenu is not visible. {::comment}but changed to `true` when the submenu opens which helps screen readers to announce that this menu item is now expanded.{:/}

 {::nomarkdown}
 <%= sample_start('show-overflow') %>